michel4j/uso/docs/source/introduction/glossary.rst

    Cycle
       A period of time, typically 6 months long, during which experiments are scheduled and performed at the facility.
-There are typically two cycles per year Jan 1st - June 30, and July 1st - Dec 31st.
+By default there two cycles per year Jan 1st - June 30, and July 1st - Dec 31st.
+The number, duration and types of cycles are configurable through Cycle Types.
+Every cycle is associated with a Schedule that defines the shifts available during the cycle.

    Cycle Type
       A template defining the parameters for a cycle, including its start date, duration, and other attributes.
+Cycles and their associated Schedules are created automatically based on these templates.

    Electronic Permit
       A digital authorization that allows users to access specific facilities or equipment during their scheduled shifts.